 What is earnest money?

-Earnest money is a "good-faith" cash deposit home buyers include with their offer to show sellers they’re serious about purchasing the home.
+Earnest money is a cash deposit that home buyers include with their offer to show sellers they’re serious about purchasing the home.

 If the home seller accepts the buyer’s offer, the earnest money is deposited into a third-party escrow account for safekeeping.
-If the buyer ends up closing on the home, their earnest money will go toward their down payment and/or closing costs.
+If the buyer ends up closing on the home, their earnest money goes toward their down payment or closing costs.

-If the deal falls through due to a reason protected by terms of the sales contract, the buyer should get their earnest money deposit back.
+If the deal falls through for a reason protected by the terms of the sales contract, the buyer should get their earnest money deposit back.
 But if the buyer backs out of the deal for reasons not protected by the contract, the seller usually keeps the earnest money.

-This guide will break down everything you need to know about earnest money when buying a home.
-But your agent will ultimately be in the best position to advise you on how much earnest money you should include in your offer.
+This guide breaks down everything you need to know about earnest money when buying a home.
+But your real estate agent will ultimately be in the best position to advise you on how much earnest money you should include in your offer.
+You can connect with top local agents here.

 How much earnest money will I have to pay?

-Earnest money deposits are typically between 1–2% of the purchase price of the home.
+Earnest money deposits are typically 1–2% of the purchase price of the home.

 Factors that can affect earnest money amounts

-While 1–2% is common for earnest money deposits, you may actually end up paying a lot less (or way more) depending on several key factors.
+While 1–2% is common for earnest money deposits, you may actually end up paying a lot less (or way more).
+Your real estate agent will advise you on how much earnest money to put down based on several key factors.

 How much competition are you facing?

-The earnest money deposit amount often depends on the location and type of home you are purchasing.
-Certain markets are more competitive and some homes attract more offers than others.
+The earnest money deposit amount often depends on the location and type of home you're purchasing.
+Certain markets are more competitive, and some homes attract more offers than others.

 You may have to increase your earnest money (among other things) for your offer to win if you’re competing with a lot of other buyers.